SPARC-FAIR-Codeathon/sparc-flow/README.md

 <br/>

 ## Reporting issues
 To report an issue or suggest a new feature, please use the [issues page](https://github.com/SPARC-FAIR-Codeathon/2023-team-3/issues).
+Issue templates are provided to allow users to report bugs, and documentation or feature requests.
 Please check existing issues before submitting a new one.

 ## Contributing
 Fork this repository and submit a pull request to contribute.
 Before doing so, please read our [Code of Conduct](https://github.com/SPARC-FAIR-Codeathon/2023-team-3/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/SPARC-FAIR-Codeathon/2023-team-3/blob/main/CONTRIBUTING.md).
-Please add a GitHub Star to support developments!
+Pull request templates are provided to help guide developers in describing their contribution, mentioning the issues related to the pull request and describing their testing environment.

 ### Project structure
 * `/sparc_flow/` - Parent directory of sparc-flow python module.